Quick Answer

 Q: Is it safe to take cold breast milk when traveling?

 A: Yes, with proper handling.
-Use an insulated bag with ice packs to keep milk cold (below 4°C).
-Milk can stay safe for up to 24 hours in a well-insulated cooler bag.
+In an insulated cooler bag with frozen ice packs, expressed milk keeps for up to 24 hours; transfer it to a refrigerator or freezer as soon as you can.
 For longer trips, consider frozen milk with ice packs.

 Q: Should I warm formula or can I give it cold too?